dbt-labs/dbt-core/core/dbt/events/README.md

 The event module provides types that represent what is happening in dbt in `events.types`.
 These types are intended to represent an exhaustive list of all things happening within dbt that will need to be logged, streamed, or printed.
 To fire an event, `events.functions::fire_event` is the entry point to the module from everywhere in dbt.

 # Adding a New Event
 In `events.types` add a new class that represents the new event.
 All events must be a dataclass with, at minimum, a code.
 You may also include some other values to construct downstream messaging.
 Only include the data necessary to construct this message within this class.
 You must extend all destinations (e.g. - if your log message belongs on the cli, extend `Cli`) as well as the loglevel this event belongs to.
+This system has been designed to take full advantage of mypy so running it will catch anything you may miss.

 ## Required for Every Event